tdex-network/dev-portal/docs/provider/registry.md

 ### 3. Availability

-We automatically check your provider: we call the `Markets` service endpoint looking for succesful reply and a **non-empty array** of markets.
+We automatically check your provider: we call the `Markets` service endpoint looking for successful reply and a **non-empty array** of markets.

 # JSON SCHEMA